reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 ## Exercise 2: Create and Test a Simulated Device (C#)

-The Azure IoT Device SDKs enable you to build apps that run on your IoT devices using the device client.
-Tools in the SDK will help you to establish secure connections as well as packaging messages and implementing communication with your IoT hub.
-The device SDK will also help you to receive messages, job, method, or device twin updates from your IoT hub.

 In this exercise, you will create a simulated device application using Visual Studio Code and the Azure IoT Device SDKs.
 You will connect your device to Azure IoT Hub using the Device ID and Shared Access Key (Primary Connection String) that you created in the previous exercise.
 You will then test your secured device connection and communication to ensure that IoT Hub is receiving the simulated temperature and humidity values from your device as expected.

 > **Note**: You will be writing your simulated device code using the C# programming language, but don't worry if you are more accustomed to another programming language or if your programming skills are a bit rusty, the instructions will be easy to follow.
 The important thing is for you to recognize how the IoT Device SDK is implemented in code (which is also explained in detail).